-Delaware Spotted Lanternfly Control
+Delaware Spotted Lanternfly Control Services

 The spotted lanternfly is an invasive pest that can cause serious damage to trees and plants in Delaware.
 This pest is native to several countries in Southeast Asia and was first found in the United States in 2014.
 Delaware is the second state in the US to discover the presence of spotted lanternflies.
 In 2017, these pests were found in northern New Castle County.
 The spotted lanternfly can damage the agricultural industries and residential areas in Delaware if the infestation is allowed to grow and spread.
 To protect your home or business from spotted lanternflies, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.